 Why canceling car insurance is a bad idea?

-There are several reasons canceling car insurance is not a good move, even when you need to save money.
+For several reasons canceling car insurance is not a good move, even when you need to save money.
 Here are some of the biggest reasons:

-If you cancel your insurance and then re-up it a few months later, you get lumped in with what insurers call a lapse in coverage.
+If you cancel your insurance and re-up it a few months later, you get lumped in with what insurers call a lapse in coverage.
 In the insurance companies’ eyes, that typically means you didn’t pay your bill and your policy was canceled, or your policy got canceled because of high-risk driving.

 “Insurers say that much like drivers with poor credit, based on their research, drivers with a lapse in coverage file more claims, and so do high-risk drivers,” explained experts at CarInsurance.com.